Power-On Out of School Time Program

 - William Ramsay Recreation Center, 5650 Sanger Avenue, 703.746.5558

-- Online Registration is available for all Power-On programs!
+Online Registration will be available for all Power-On programs starting July 1!
 Click here to register online.
-To finalize your enrollment, you must complete a registration packet and return it to your recreation center or the Lee Center on or before your child's start date.
-If you register online, a packet will be emailed to you with your registration receipt.
-Your child will not be allowed to attend the program until we receive a registration packet.
+To finalize your enrollment, you must complete a registration packet and return it to staff at participating recreation centers or the Lee Center on or before your child's start date.
+Your child will not be allowed to attend the program until we receive a completed registration packet.

-- 2013-2014 School Year Power-Up Programs: Grades 6-8.
-Registration for the 2013-2014 School Year Power-Up program is currently open until filled.
-Program operates Monday-Friday, September 16, 2013 - June 18, 2014, from 3:15-6pm.
+2016-2017 School Year Power-Up Registration Information: Grades 6-8.
+Registration for the 2016-2017 School Year Power-Up program begins July 1.
+Program operates Monday-Friday, from 3:15 - 6 p.m.
 Power-Up is closed on school holidays and early dismissal days.
-Participants will be charged a $300 activity fee for the full school year.
-Financial assistance is available for eligible families.
-To register, bring a completed registration packet and payment to either Power-Up program or the Lee Center, 1108 Jefferson St., Alexandria, VA 22314, or register online.
-For more information, please call 703.746.5575.
+Participants will be charged a $415 activity fee for the full school year.
+Financial assistance and payment plans are available for eligible families.
+To register, bring a completed registration packet and payment to participating recreation centers, the Lee Center, or register online.
+For additional registration information, call 703.746.5414.

-Online registration is available for all Power-Up programs!
+Online registration will be available for all Power-Up programs starting July 1!
 Click here to register online.
-To finalize your enrollment, you must complete a registration packet and return it to your Power-Up program or the Lee Center on or before your child's start date.
-If you register online, a packet will be emailed to you with your registration receipt.
-Your child will not be allowed to attend the program until we receive a registration packet.
+To finalize your enrollment, you must complete a registration packet and return it to staff at participating recreation centers or the Lee Center on or before your child's start date.
+Your child will not be allowed to attend the program until we receive a completed registration packet.

 Click here for more information on teen programs and activities for youth in grades 6 - 12.

 Designated recreation centers provide safe and supervised play activities on the days ACPS schools are closed.
-Recreation Centers are open 9am-6pm on Power-Full Fun Days.
+Recreation Centers are open 9 a.m. - 6 p.m. on Power-Full Fun Days.
 Youth enrolled in any Power-On or Power-Up program may attend at no additional cost.
 City youth who do not participate in these programs may attend for a $15 per day fee.
-All youth must bring a lunch, snack will be provided.
-Before Care is provided from 8-9am for an extra $5 fee for all participants.
-For more information on specific dates, please contact your neighborhood recreation center or the Out of School Time Program Office at 703.746.5575.
+Before Care is provided from 8-9 a.m. for an extra $5 fee for all participants.
+All youth must bring a lunch; a snack will be provided.
+For more information on specific dates, please contact participating recreation centers directly or call 703.746.5414.

-For youth enrolled in Power-On or Power-Up: To register, return a completed registration form and payment (if appicable) to the Recreation staff at your Power-On/Up location at least one week prior to Power-Full Fun Day.
+For youth enrolled in Power-On or Power-Up: To register, return a completed registration form and payment (if applicable) to staff at your Power-On or Power-Up location at least one week prior to Power-Full Fun Day.

-For youth not enrolled in Power-On or Power-Up: To register, bring a completed registration form and payment to the staff at your chosen Recreation Center or the Lee Center, 1108 Jefferson St., at least one week prior to Power-Full Fun Day.
+For youth not enrolled in Power-On or Power-Up: To register, bring a completed registration form and payment to staff at participating recreation centers or the Lee Center's Registration & Reservation Office at least one week prior to Power-Full Fun Day, or register online.